PuddletownDesign/probability/r-coin-flip/karli/README.md

 -   [Use this Khan Academy video as reference](https://www.youtube.com/watch?v=mkyZ45KQYi4&list=PL06A16C388F14E6FE&index=6)
 -   [Here is a basic guide to simulating a coin toss in r](http://www.rfortraders.com/simulation-of-a-coin-toss-in-r/)

+# Part 2

+If you flip a coin four times what is the probability that exactly one is heads.

+`P(exactly 1 heads) = P(HTTT) + P(THTT) + P(TTHT) + P(TTTH)`

+There are 16 different HT combinations that can happen when you flip a coin 4 times.

+One head is 1/16 probability.

+So if we add up all the events where we have exactly one head there is a 4/16 chance of having exactly one head when you flip a coin 4 times.
+4/16 is equal to 1/4.

+What is the probability of getting exactly two heads when you flip a coin four times.

+There are 16 equally likely possibilities.

+HHHH  HTHH  THHH  TTHH
+HHHT  HTHT  THHT  TTHT
+HHTH  HTTH  THTH  TTTH
+HHTT  HTTT  THTT  TTTT

+P(exactly 2 heads) = 6/16 = 3/8

+Flip outcome:

+    _ _ _ _
+    1 2 3 4

+If you place one H in one of 4 slots above then you only have 3 more spots for another H.

+The first H would have 4 slot options to choose from -- it could go into slot 1, slot 2, slot 3, or slot 4.
+Once it is placed then second H would only have three slots left to choose from.
+Since there are four options for the first H and 3 options for the second H we multiply 4 x 3 to account for all the combinations they could be.

+So we end up with 12 different scenarios.

+There would only be 12 different scenarios if we were looking at the first head and the second head as two different heads.
+So we divide by two 12/2 = 6 different scenarios.

+There is a 6/16th or 3/8ths chance of getting exactly two heads when flipping a coin four times.

+Protocol:

+-   Figure out how many different combinations of heads and tails can there occur for a given number of coin flips:

+`numberOfWays =  flipOutcomes ** flips`

+-   Calculate number of different scenarios that contain sequence searched for.

+        calculateNumberofScenarios <- function(flips, lengthofSequence) {

+          numberOfScenarios = 1
+          counterSequence = lengthofSequence

+          while( counterSequence != flips ) {
+            counterSequence = counterSequence + 1
+            numberOfScenarios = numberOfScenarios * counterSequence

+            cat("Length of Sequence: ", counterSequence)
+            cat("\n")
+          }

+          # to make up for overcounting
+          numberOfScenarios = numberOfScenarios / lengthofSequence

+          cat("Number of scenarios is: ", numberOfScenarios)
+          return(numberOfScenarios)
+        }

+-   Find the probability of getting the squence in a given number of coin flips by taking the numberofScenarios and dividing it by numberOfWays

+`P(exactly x tails) = numberofScenarios / numberOfWays`